 Drugmakers claim that patents are the only incentive to generate new medicines to address unmet needs.
-While patents should be rewarded for genuine inventions, the extent of overpatenting on critical life-saving medicines such as Enbrel raises serious questions: are many patent applications and issued patents on these medicines strategically filed to delay competition and are they actually warranted?
-Is there a need to review how inventiveness is determined to prevent overpatenting and restore integrity to the patent system?
+While patents should be rewarded for genuine inventions, the extent of overpatenting on critical life-saving medicines such as Enbrel raises serious questions: whether many patent applications and issued patents on these medicines are strategically filed to delay competition and if they are actually warranted, and whether there is a need to review how inventiveness is determined.